borough11/Install-Application/README.md

 This script could be used with the Windows Server GPO PowerShell Start up Script feature to install a specific application.

 ## Why do we need this?
-With a need to install an exe (in particular Microsoft’s ATP – Advanced Threat Protection installer) at startup, only if the required version isn’t already installed; I ended up finding a script written by Dan Scott-Raynsford (https://dscottraynsford.wordpress.com/).
+With a need to install an exe (in particular Microsoft’s ATP – Advanced Threat Protection installer - https://docs.microsoft.com/en-us/azure-advanced-threat-protection/atp-silent-installation) silently at startup (only if the required version isn’t already installed); I ended up finding a script written by Dan Scott-Raynsford (https://dscottraynsford.wordpress.com/).

 It worked OK but wasn’t perfect for our needs due to 2 issues; 1 being the spaces in the installer exe filename and 2 the use of quotes in the arguments needed to be supplied in the install string.
-The spaces in the filename could easily be resolved by editing the filename but I needed to make the passing in of multiple peculiar arguments more straight-forward anyway so may as well make the script as robust as possible.
+The spaces in the filename could easily be resolved by editing the filename but I needed to make the passing in of multiple peculiar arguments more straight-forward anyway so I may as well make the script as robust as possible.

 I modified Dan's script to allow for these requirements plus some extra features and more verbose logging.

 - Changed parameter InstallerParameters to accept a string list.
 - Changed method of calling the installer from "cmd.exe /c" to creating a System.Diagnostics.Process and passing in the installer path and parameters separately.
-This takes care of .exe filenames that may have spaces as well as mulitiple arguments where they must use quote characters.
+This takes care of .exe filenames that may have spaces as well as mulitiple arguments where they might contain quote characters.
 - Added more verbose logging and output.
 - Added parameter to allow checking for a RunOnce registry entry, and skip calling the installer if it exists.